 by Public Relations Office

-Cedarville, Ohio - Nearly 30 teams composed of Cedarville University freshman engineering students will showcase their boat design skills on Cedar Lake in the Elmer W. Engstrom Department of Engineering's annual canoe competition October 12.
-Small teams of students will design and build canoes entirely of posterboard-like paper and plastic tape.
-Beginning at 3 p.m., each canoe will be launched from one end of Cedar Lake and paddled by two of its designers in a race to cross the lake in the shortest time.
+Cedarville, Ohio -Cedarville University freshman engineering students will showcase their design skills on Cedar Lake in the ninth annual Elmer W. Engstrom Department of Engineering's Cardboard Canoe Race to be held on Friday, October 11.
+Nearly 30 teams of engineering students will design and build canoes entirely from coated cardboard (the same cardboard used in canned soda packaging) and packaging tape.
+Beginning at 3 p.m., each boat will be launched from one end of Cedar Lake and paddled by two of its designers in a race to cross the lake in the shortest time.

 The crowd-pleasing event is free and open to the public.
 For more information, contact the University public relations office at 937-766-7808.